Izet Hajrović: Werder Bremen

 In July, Hajrović signed a four-year contract with German side Werder Bremen.
 He made his competitive debut for the squad in a DFB-Pokal tie against FV Illertissen on 17 August and managed to score a goal.
 A week later, he made his league debut against Hertha BSC.
 On 26 April 2015, he scored his first league goal against SC Paderborn.

 In August, Hajrović was sent on a season-long loan to Spanish outfit Eibar.

 In December 2016, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
 Over eight months after the injury, on 1 September 2017, he returned to the pitch.

 Dinamo Zagreb

 In January 2018, Hajrović moved to Croatian team Dinamo Zagreb on a deal until June 2019.
 He debuted officially for the side on 10 February against Osijek.
 On 4 April, he scored his first goal for Dinamo Zagreb in a Croatian Cup fixture against Rijeka.
 He won his first title with the club on 20 May, when they were crowned league champions.
 On 2 February 2019, he scored a brace against Rudeš, his first league goals for Dinamo Zagreb.

 In July, he extended his contract with the team until June 2021.

 Aris

 In June 2021, Hajrović joined Greek outfit Aris on a three-year deal.
 He debuted competitively for the club in a UEFA Conference League qualifier against Astana on 22 July.
 Seven weeks later, he made his league debut against OFI.

+He announced his retirement from football on 24 September 2025.